netbox-community/netbox/docs/plugins/development/index.md

 ## Create setup.py

 `pyproject.toml` is the [configuration file](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) used to package and install our plugin once it's finished.
-The primary function of this script is to call the build system to create a Python distribution package.
+It is used by packaging tools, as well as other tools.
+The primary function of this file is to call the build system to create a Python distribution package.
 We can pass a number of keyword arguments to control the package creation as well as to provide metadata about the plugin.
+There are three possible TOML tables in this file:

+* The [build-system] Allows you to declare which build backend you use and which other dependencies are needed to build your project.
+* The [project] table is the format that most build backends use to specify your project’s basic metadata, such as the dependencies, your name, etc.
+* The [tool] table has tool-specific subtables, e.g., [tool.black], [tool.mypy].
+Consult the particular tool’s documentation to know what it can contain.

 An example `pyproject.toml` is below:

 ```
 # See PEP 518 for the spec of this file